Office

 Statistics on sexual harassment in the workplace estimate that as many as 90% of employees never report workplace harassment.
 That's nearly 300,000 people suffering from fear of retaliation each year.

-And while anyone may experience sexual harassment in the workplace, teens, women, and Black people all face higher odds than men.
+And while anyone may experience sexual harassment in the workplace, teens, women, and Black people face disproportionately higher risks.
 The percentage of workers who experience sexual harassment report it is mainly dependent on societal factors tied to discrimination.

 As seen in these statistics, sexual harassment against women in the workplace stems from inequality.
 Dynamics that encourage power imbalance allow authorities to corrupt the workplace.
-Potential harassment is worsened by inequality, as women are often outside managerial roles, making them vulnerable to mistreatment.
+Potential harassment is worsened by inequality, as women are often underrepresented in managerial roles, making them vulnerable to mistreatment.

 Racism, sexism, and prejudice against Black women's roles at work are the root causes of workplace harassment.
 The Women's Leadership and Resource Center reports: